hms-dbmi/viv/README.md

 To build the demo used for visual testing (seen on `npm start`), run `npm run-script build-site`.

+## Publish

+To bump the version number, clean up/update the CHANGELOG.md, and push the tag to Github, please run `npm version [major | minor | patch]` depending on which you want.
+Then run `./publish.sh` to publish the package/demo.

 ## Development

 Please install the [Prettier plug-in](https://prettier.io/docs/en/editors.html)